pantor/ruckig/README.md

 ### Real-time trajectory generation

-Ruckig provides three interface classes: the *Ruckig*, the *InputParameter*, and the *OutputParameter* class.
+Ruckig provides three main interface classes: the *Ruckig*, the *InputParameter*, and the *OutputParameter* class.

-First, you'll need to create a Ruckig instance with the number of DoFs as a template parameter, and the control cycle in seconds in the constructor.
+First, you'll need to create a Ruckig instance with the number of DoFs as a template parameter, and the control cycle (e.g. in seconds) in the constructor.

 ```.cpp
 Ruckig<6> ruckig {0.001}; // Number DoFs; control cycle in [s]